RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m1-guides/intro.md

 # Your Working Environment

-A whole environment with Red Hat Process Automation Manager has already been provisioned for you within an OpenShift environment.
+A whole environment with Red Hat Process Automation Manager has already been provisioned for you within an OpenShift platform.

-The access information to the environment like url,user and passowrd will be displayed along with the instructions as you go through the guide.
+The access information to the environment like url, user and password will be displayed along with the instructions as you go through the guide.